robinsonb5/EightThirtyTwoDemos/README.md

 A number of boards are supported, mostly Altera/Intel based, but with preliminary support for a Xilinx Spartan 6 board, too.

+## License

+    EightThirtyTwoDemos is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	The startup code and minimal C library, lib832, is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	EightThirtyTwoDemos distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+	You should have received a copy of the GNU General Public License along with EightThirtyTwoDemos.
+If not, see <https://www.gnu.org/licenses/>.

 ## Building:
 Because the toolchains from each vendor only tend to support a subset of devices